 - IBM provides IoT and Operations Control technology

 - Wageningen University handles the animal behavioral algorithms

 - enChoice provides project management and technical support

 Preparations are now underway to launch the full-fledged operation, which will involve both finalizing and testing the technical infrastructure and collaring approximately 3,000 sentinel animals including Zebra, Wildebeest, Kudu and Eland. to learn more about how you can join enChoice in Saving the Rhinos.

 In an effort to save the rhino population from extinction, enChoice has commissioned Ray Dearlove as our Adviser on Endangered Species.
-In addition, enChoice provides support to Welgevonden Game Reserve's Wildlife Protection Program (WPP), which is using advanced technologies and animal behavioral research to protect threatened species.
+In addition, enChoice provides support to Welgevonden Game Reserve's SPARK, which is using advanced technologies and animal behavioral research to protect threatened species.

 Meet Ray Dearlove, enChoice's Adviser on Endangered Species

 For the past decade, Ray Dearlove has worked tirelessly for the preservation of the rhinoceros.
 All five remaining rhino species are under severe threat and on the verge of extinction in their wild habitat due to excessive poaching, driven by a burgeoning market for the consumption of rhinoceros horn in China and South-east Asia.